 Like a trip across an urban rainbow, Score, carries a melody built of ambient, airy tones and a deep and satisfying kick.
 The whole thing is very A Tribe Called Quest-esque.
 After completing a single flow-of-consciousness-style verse, once again, Tech knows when to be silent and let the beat carry—complete with old school scratching.

 Minimalist.
 Authentic.
 Original.
-With the production a bit rough, we generally found the lo-fi-esque, live-sound quality of Jokatech’s latest album, Standing on the Corner: The Unborn Soundscapes, to be generally enduring and unique.
+With the production a bit rough, we generally found the lo-fi-esque, live-sound quality of Jokatech’s latest album, Standing on the Corner: The Unborn Soundscape, to be generally enduring and unique.
 With jazz dripping and oozing from virtually every bar, it would be a wild inaccuracy to strictly label this project as a hip-hop album.
 More accurately, it’s either hip-hop influenced jazz, OR, jazz influenced hip-hop!
 Either way, Addae’s creativity is a legit and welcome voice in an otherwise culture of poppy hooks and empty verse.